Auto-Rig

 Setting up the model

-Add the armature
+Add the Armature

 Press N key to enable the properties panel in the 3d view right area.